Wednesday 17 October 2012

 Next up was the Blue Lagoon.
 It was expensive to visit, about $70 Australian dollars but worth it.
 They give you an electronic wrist band to open you locker and pay for drinks and food.
 Free wifi is also supplied.
 Before swimming in the lagoon you must take a shower without your bathers on, most of the showers were open affairs (inside the enclose male change rooms) so lots of male nudity to start.

 The lagoon is an amazing experience.
 Naturally heated to around 28 degrees different sections are hotter then the overall.
 I just floated around the lagoon for hours.
 I also tried on the face mud place around the lagoon.
 It is supposed to open up your skin.
 The lagoon waters are also supposed to be good for your health.
 A lot of visitors were more interested in buying beers while in the water.
 A natural treasure to be sure and a must do in this country.

 In the gift shop I purchased gloves.
-I’m assuming a country this cold would make or sell good cold weather gloves.
-I’ll find out how good tomorrow for my tour and hike away from Reykjavik.
+I’m assuming a country this cold would have make and sell very good cold weather gloves.
+I’ll find out how good tomorrow for my glacier tour and hike away.